vertexproject/synapse/docs/synapse/quickstart.rst

 ..
 NOTE::

-  Synapse Enterprise can be deployed on premises or in the cloud.
+  Synapse Enterprise can be deployed either on premises or in the cloud.
 Only the demo instances are cloud-only.

 You can request a demo instance from our `web site`_.

-Demo instances provide access to all of Synapse's `Rapid Power-Ups`_, both open-source and commercial (i.e., Power-Ups only available with Synapse Enterprise).
+Demo instances provide access to all of Synapse's `Rapid Power-Ups`_, both open-source and commercial.
 Any Rapid Power-Up can be installed in your demo instance (although some Power-Ups may reqiure API keys and / or paid subscriptions from the associated third-party).

-Demo instances are updated weekly with any new releases of Synapse and Optic (updated automatically), as well as any newly released or updated Rapid Power-Ups (can be updated from the Power-Ups Tool).
+Demo instances are updated automatically each week with any new releases of Synapse and Optic.
+Similarly, any new or updated Rapid Power-Ups are made available each week and can be updated manually from the Power-Ups Tool.

-In addition, demo instances are **pre-loaded** with some data and tags (just under 300,000 objects).
+In addition, demo instances are **pre-loaded** with sample data and tags (just under 300,000 objects).
 You can explore the data on your own, or use our `APT1 Scavenger Hunt`_ as a guided way to learn about the Synapse UI and Storm query language.